UKCloud/documentation/articles/other/other-ref-sla-definition.md

 - Denial of service attacks, virus or hacking attacks for which there is no commercially reasonable known solution; or any other events that are not within the direct control of UKCloud or that could not have been avoided with commercially reasonable care

-- Packet loss, network or connectivity (for example, internet, MPLS) problems beyond UKCloud’s management boundary (for example, border router) supporting our connectivity to the public internet or government secure networks
+- Packet loss, network or connectivity (for example, internet, MPLS) problems beyond UKCloud's management boundary (for example, border router) supporting our connectivity to the public internet or government secure networks

 - Any customer-defined or customer-controlled event (for example, unavailability of service resulting from inadequate customer-subscribed services, resources or configuration)

-The customer will not be eligible to receive a Service Credit if the service account has any undisputed payments outstanding beyond their due date, or you are in violation of UKCloud’s Terms and Conditions including the UKCloud System Interconnect Security Policy (SISP).
+The customer will not be eligible to receive a Service Credit if the service account has any undisputed payments outstanding beyond their due date, or you are in violation of UKCloud's Terms and Conditions including the UKCloud System Interconnect Security Policy (SISP).

 ## Service level agreement claims

 To request a Service Credit, the customer must file a Support Request within thirty (30) calendar days of the relevant suspected SLA event.
 UKCloud will review the request and issue a Service Credit if applicable.

 Service Credits will be issued only to the customer that UKCloud invoices for the applicable instance of the service as a separate credit note that can be applied towards a future invoice for that service only.
-If the customer’s contract term for the service expires or is terminated prior to a Service Credit being issued, the Service Credit will become void as of the date of the expiration or termination.
+If the customer's contract term for the service expires or is terminated prior to a Service Credit being issued, the Service Credit will become void as of the date of the expiration or termination.

 ## UKCloud SLA monitoring